More than Just Talk: The Purpose and Benefits of Meetings

 The Benefits of Meetings

 But finding the time is so important, especially when we consider the nature of work today, with in-person, hybrid, and fully remote teams.
-Meaningful meetings are a critical component to keeping all team members healthily connected wherever they may be.
-Those meetings also help in establishing goals and adding to the culture — and success — of an organization.
+Meaningful meetings are a critical component of keeping all team members healthily connected wherever they may be.
+Those meetings also help to establish goals and add to the culture — and success — of an organization.

 At a basic level, we bring people together for five reasons: